 6. Pennhurst Asylum in Spring City

 The Morgue is a darker take on the Pennhurst Asylum.
 Whereas Pennhurst focused on its patients' strange personalities, The Morgue focused on the sinister staff.
-The characters are just as story-driven, but there is much more violence in The Morgue.
+The characters are just as story-driven, but The Morgue has much more violence.
 In the early 1960s, Pennhurst's population was over three thousand people.
 As a result, the facility attracted media attention.
 In the 1970s, a report was published describing horrific events.
 Residents suffered from a variety of physical and mental illnesses.
 Some were even raped by staff members using keys or hitting them with a shackle belt.
 Other residents suffered severe physical degeneration, intellectual regression, and behavioral regression.
-The Pennhurst Asylum in Spring City, PA, served as a mental institution for the mentally and physically handicapped.
+The Pennhurst Asylum in Spring City, PA, served as a mental institution for the mentally and physically disabled.
 It also housed orphans and other unfortunate victims.
 Some of the patients were children whose families abandoned them.

 7. Lincoln Mill Haunted House in Philadelphia

 The Lincoln Mill Haunted House is a unique haunted attraction in Philadelphia, Pennsylvania.
 It features over 40 live scare actors, horror sets, props, animatronics, and special effects.
 The haunted house was inspired by a historic building damaged during the devastating Hurricane Ida.
-The Lincoln Mill has the distinction of being the first haunted house in Philadelphia.
+The Lincoln Mill is the first haunted house in Philadelphia.
 The Lincoln Mill Haunted House is a family-friendly experience that will open every night through November 5.
 Tickets are sold by the hour.
 The haunted house features a scavenger hunt that can be completed during the day.
-The haunted house was created by Brian Corcodilos and Jared Bilsak, owners of the mill and creators of the storyline.
+The haunted house was created by Brian Corcodilos and Jared Bilsak, the mill's owners and the storyline's creators.
 During the Great Depression, the mill owners tortured and experimented on their workers.
 The mill was abandoned for a while, but construction has been restored.
 The haunted house is recommended for those aged 12 and up.
-Visitors will also enjoy the trick-or-treat candy station, face painting, and photo ops.
+Visitors will enjoy the trick-or-treat candy station, face painting, and photo ops.